Portrait Photography Pricing: What To Know

 Portrait photography pricing options

-Your portrait photography pricing will vary greatly depending on where you’re located, the scope of your projects, and, of course, your experience level.
+Your portrait photography pricing will vary greatly depending on your location, the scope of your projects, and, of course, your experience level.
 There are two basic ways most photographers choose to price their services — by the image and by the hour.
+We’ll explore these in more depth ahead.

 Charging by the image allows you to offer a single package price for your services.
 Most clients enjoy the simplicity of paying for a package with flat fees and a clear set of deliverables.
 This can also increase your profit margins if you spend less time on the job than you anticipated.
 However, the reverse can also be true if you spend longer on the shoot or in the editing phase than you anticipated.